simo54/worki/README.md

 We define User a phisical person that is not a company or a freelancer and that is looking for a job inside the website

 We define Employer an entity, a company or a freelancer person that is looking for candidates for their own vacancies.

-Every job ad has been invented and they have not been taken from any existing place.